 - 2.6.
-The concept of usual environment is defined (IRTS 2008 paras.
+The concept of usual environment, a fundamental element for the definition of tourism, is defined (IRTS 2008 paras.
 2.21. to 2.25.) as the geographical area (though not necessarily a contiguous one) within which an individual conducts his/her regular life routines.
-It is fundamental to the definition of tourism and differs from that of residence, as used in the SNA 1993 and the Balance of Payments Manual1 and from that of place of usual residence used in household statistics. - 2.7.
+It differs from that of residence, as used in the SNA 1993 and the Balance of Payments Manual and from that of place of usual residence used in household statistics. - 2.7.
 The concepts of country of residence and place of usual residence within a country (IRTS 2008 paras 2.16. to 2.18.) are attached to households, while in tourism statistics the usual environment is a characteristic attached to individuals.
 Two individuals, members of the same household, necessarily have the same country of residence and place of usual residence within this country, but their usual environments might differ to some extent. - 2.8.
 The concepts of country of residence and of place of usual residence within a country are used in the context of tourism statistics, alongside with that of usual environment that determines the fact of being a visitor to a given location.
-In tourism statistics, visitors are classified according to their country of residence in the case of international visitors, according to their place of usual residence in the case of domestic visitors (IRTS 2008 para.
+In tourism statistics, visitors to a place are classified according to their country of residence in the case of international visitors, according to their place of usual residence in the case of domestic visitors (IRTS 2008 para.
 2.18.).